I am part of the Penn State Berks Human Movement Research Center (HMRC).

 Analysis of the performance of repeated, skilled tasks can elicit information about the underlying motor control system.
 The stability measurement of the control system may correlate with the health of the user.
 These measurements may be tracked over time to monitor degradation due to a degenerative illness or monitor improvement after an intervention.
 Within a session, we may be able to detect when learning ends and when fatigue begins to set in.

-Shuffleboard Version 2: Video courtesy ZM Savage
+Shuffleboard Mark II: Video courtesy ZM Savage

-Virtual Air Hockey: Video courtesy MA Bianco
+Early Prototype Version (Summer 2016): Video courtesy MA Bianco

 Inexpensive & Portable 2D Motion Capture